ricko2001/Genealogy-scripts/RM -List citations for PersonID/ReadMe.txt

 To install and use the exe single file version:

-*  Create a working folder on your disk, perhaps in the same folder that contains your RM database.
+*  Create a new folder on your disk.
+   This will be called the "working folder".

 *  Copy these files from the downloaded zip file to the working folder- ListCitationsForPersonID.exe RM-Python-config.ini

+*  Make a copy of your database, move the copy into the working folder.
+   Rename the copy to TEST.rmtree

 *  Edit the config file in the working folder to specify the location of the RM database file.
+If you've followed the above suggestions, no editing is required.
    Editing the config file can be done using the Windows NotePad app.
    Open Notepad and drag the config file into the open NotePad window.
-   The other items in the config file do not need customization.

-*   Double click the ListCitationsForPersonID.py file.
+*   Double click the ListCitationsForPersonID.exe file.
 This displays the black command console window.

 *  Enter the RIN for the desired report and hit the Enter key.
 The command